KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

         return 0;
     }

-If you have followed well until then you should have the following tree:
+If you did everything correctly so far, you should have the following tree:

 .. code-block:: bash